se-edu/learningresources/contents/security/Https.md

 ## Overview

-HTTPS is the end to end encryption on data on top of HTTP to prevent network sniffing(eavesdropping data packets).
+HTTPS is the end-to-end encryption on data on top of HTTP to prevent network sniffing (eavesdropping data packets).
 In this tutorial, we will cover four questions to have a better understanding of https.
 The questions are:

 - [Why do we need HTTPS](#why-do-we-need-https)
 - [Why HTTPS is secure](#why-https-is-secure)